 Thank you for your co-operation and support.

-Remember to bring a winter coat and a hat everyday - it's cold at break and lunchtimes!
+Remember It's starting to change to spring! however bring a winter coat and a hat everyday - it's cold at break and lunchtimes!

 PE - Mondays and Wednesdays